Stages of Sleep: REM Sleep, Deep Sleep, and Circadian Rhythm

-Your body’s natural daily rhythms are regulated by structures in the brain that help determine when you fall asleep and wake up.
+Your body's natural daily rhythms are regulated by structures in the brain that help determine when you fall asleep and wake up.
 People progress through a series of distinct physiological stages during sleep.
 Each stage of sleep serves an important purpose in keeping your brain and body healthy.
-During the night, these stages of quiet sleep alternate with periods of REM (dreaming) sleep.
+During the night, these stages of quiet sleep alternate with periods of REM sleep (dreaming sleep).
 Quiet sleep is important because it helps restore the body, while REM sleep restores the mind and is important for both learning and memory.

 Certain brain structures and chemicals produce the states of sleeping and waking.
-For instance, a pacemaker-like mechanism in the brain regulates circadian rhythms. (“Circadian” means “about a day.”)
+For instance, a pacemaker-like mechanism in the brain regulates your circadian rhythm. (“Circadian” means “about a day.”)
 This internal clock, which gradually becomes established during the first months of life, controls the daily ups and downs of biological patterns, including body temperature, blood pressure, and the release of hormones.

-Circadian rhythms make people’s desire for sleep strongest between midnight and dawn, and to a lesser extent in midafternoon.
+Circadian rhythms make people’s desire for sleep strongest between midnight and dawn, and to a lesser extent in mid-afternoon.
 In one study, researchers instructed a group of people to try to stay awake for 24 hours.
 Not surprisingly, many slipped into naps despite their best efforts not to.
 When the investigators plotted the times when unplanned naps occurred, they found peaks between 2 a.m. and 4 a.m. and between 2 p.m. and 3 p.m.

-Most Americans sleep during the night as dictated by their circadian rhythms, although many who work on weekdays nap in the afternoon on the weekends.
+Most Americans sleep during the night as dictated by their circadian rhythm, although many who work on weekdays nap in the afternoon on the weekends.
 In societies where taking a siesta is the norm, people can respond to their bodies’ daily dips in alertness with a one- to two-hour afternoon nap during the workday and a correspondingly shorter sleep at night.

 1. Quiet sleep or non-REM sleep